Aimenle/grid-selection-component/CLI-README.md

-# Grid Selection Generator CLI Tool
+# Modal Generator CLI Tool

-A command-line tool for generating and updating Grid Selection components
+A command-line tool for generating and updating Modal components with customizable grid sizes in your Symbols.js project.

 ## Overview

 This CLI tool allows you to:
-- Generate new Grid Selection components with custom grid dimensions
+- Generate new Modal components with custom grid dimensions
-- Update existing Grid Selection components by modifying the `GridSize` constant
+- Update existing Modal components by modifying the `GridSize` constant
-- Automatically fetch the latest Grid Selection component structure from `src/components.js`
+- Automatically fetch the latest Modal component structure from `src/components.js`
 - Target specific files or directories for component generation

 ## Features

-- **Dynamic Source Reading**: Reads the actual Grid Selection component from `src/components.js` to ensure consistency
+- **Dynamic Source Reading**: Reads the actual Modal component from `src/components.js` to ensure consistency
 - **GridSize Management**: Automatically manages the `GridSize` constant with custom `sizeX` and `sizeY` values
 - **Flexible Targeting**: Can create new files or update existing ones
 - **Directory Support**: Creates `modal.js` files when targeting directories